ArrowrIcon Home icon

 Clay pipes, from my mother's effects

-The main use of these clay pipes was as playthings for children.
+Clay pipes could be smoked, but their main use was as playthings for children.
 It was fun to dip the pipe into a bowl of soapy water, blow into it and watch the bubbles floating out.
 Not that the bubbles lasted for long, because there was no detergent and soap was a poor substitute.

 Storing pipes at home: pipe racks